CLEO currently has 5 research projects underway:

 - Evolving Legal Services Research Project

-This multi-year research project, implemented with case studies in Ontario and British Columbia, looks at when PLE programs are effective and provide individuals meaningful access to justice, particularly people who are low income or have other disadvantages.
+This multi-year research project, implemented with case studies in Ontario and British Columbia, looks at when public legal education and information programs are effective and provide individuals meaningful access to justice, particularly people who are low income or have other disadvantages.
 Visit the Evolving Legal Services Research page.

 Completed CLEO research